Sign of contradiction: Pope John Paul II

-Catholic martyrs of the 20th century

-Writing for Catholic Herald, Robert Royal, president of the Faith and Reason Institute, reported about the results of his research which appeared in his book The Catholic Martyrs of the Twentieth Century: A Comprehensive Global History.

-Human beings as signs of contradiction

-Elio Sgreccia, Vice President of the Pontifical Council for Life, said in an article entitled "The Embryo: A Sign of Contradiction":

-Sign of Contradiction by Pope John Paul II

 Sign of Contradiction is also the title of Lenten meditations preached by and written about upon the request of Pope Paul VI by Pope John Paul II.
 The theme of the book, according to one review, is "the human encounter with God in a world that seems to contradict the reality of divine power and love."
 Pope John Paul II says in his conclusion that "It is becoming more and more evident that those words (Luke 2:34) sum up most felicitously the whole truth about Jesus Christ, his mission and his Church."

+When Pope John Paul II died in 2005, John Cawte on ABC and activist Judie Brown on The Washington Dispatch each described the late Pope himself as a "sign of contradiction".